There are so many myths and bad design rules, you can wind up half armed with too much information.

 The only “should always” that will net great looking results for you and your home is “have an open mind to new ideas”.

-Consider these as New Rules for a fresh approach:
+Consider these as New Design Rules for a fresh approach:

 - Don’t be a snob.
 It has been said that “money and taste frequently move in inverse ratio”.
 Don’t be afraid to mix the high-end treasure with the fabulous flea market find.
 Unusual old things found anywhere can be “re-purposed” in modern environments to great effect.